mwodonnell/spoe-forge/README.md

 ## Support

-For issues and questions, please file an issue on the GitHub repository once it's made public.
+For issues and questions, please [file an issue on GitHub](https://github.com/mwodonnell/spoe-forge/issues).

 ## Acknowledgments